lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

     bytes private constant _EMPTY_BYTE = "";

     /**
+     * @notice Contract created.
+Contract address: `createdContract`.
-     * @dev Emitted whenever a contract is created
+     * @dev Emitted whenever a contract is created.
+     *
-     * @param contractCreated The address of the contract created
+     * @param createdContract The address of the contract created.
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment.
-     * @param generatedSalt The salt used by the `CREATE2` opcode for contract deployment
+     * @param generatedSalt The salt used by the `CREATE2` opcode for contract deployment.
-     * @param initialized The Boolean that specifies if the contract must be initialized or not
+     * @param initialized The Boolean that specifies if the contract must be initialized or not.
-     * @param initializeCalldata The bytes provided as initializeCalldata (Empty string when `initialized` is set to false) */ event ContractCreated( address indexed contractCreated, bytes32 indexed providedSalt, bytes32 generatedSalt, bool indexed initialized,
+     * @param initializeCalldata The bytes provided as initializeCalldata (Empty string when `initialized` is set to false).
+     */
+    event ContractCreated(
+        address indexed createdContract,
+        bytes32 indexed providedSalt,
+        bytes32 generatedSalt,
+        bool indexed initialized,